-Personal items/property left in a room once residents move out of their room, either during the academic year or the end of a semester or during summer housing, will be considered abandoned property and may be removed and disposed of by college staff.
-Residential Life and Custodial Maintenance are not responsible for any items left in the halls/apartments.
+Personal items/property left in a room once residents move out of their room, either during the academic year, at the end of a semester, or during summer housing, will be considered abandoned property and may be removed and disposed of by college staff.
+Residential Life and Custodial Maintenance are not responsible for any items left in the halls/apartments/houses.

 The College of Saint Benedict believes that individual choices involving the use of alcohol have an impact on both the individual and the community.
 National studies have found that alcohol use is closely linked to sexual assault, declining academic performance, violent crime, and alcoholism among college students.
 For these reasons, the college’s alcohol policy demonstrates a strong ethic of care and establishes healthy standards for the community in relation to the responsible and legal use of alcohol.
 This policy is written in accordance with Minnesota state law and reflects the mission, goals, and academic standards of our community.

 As a residential college, CSB students have the opportunity to learn with a community of peers and a part of the learning that takes place is social in nature.
 Responsible and legal alcohol use is part of that educational process.
 Learning to know one’s limits and to care about one’s community are parts of the residential experience.
 Students are expected to use caution in choosing to use alcohol and are responsible for their behavior at all times.
 Being a community means that individuals are also responsible for others.
 Taking action to care about and confront inappropriate alcohol use among one’s peers makes the community stronger.

 Please refer to the full Alcohol Policy and updates to the policy in the Student Life Policy section of the Bennie Book at http://www.csbsju.edu/benniebook/student.htm